UK signs treaty on defense, trade and migration with Germany as Europe bolsters security

 The treaty stressed a “shared commitment to the security of the Euro-Atlantic area, and underpinned by enhanced European contributions” — a nod to Trump, who has demanded European NATO members greatly increase military spending.
 Germany and the U.K. have both promised to raise defense spending to 3.5% of GDP in the coming years.

-Merz and Starmer also discussed topics including ways to boost European support for Ukraine, following Trump's announcement of a plan to bolster Kyiv's stockpile by selling American weapons to NATO allies who would in turn send arms to Kyiv.
+Merz and Starmer discussed ways to boost European support for Ukraine, following Trump's announcement of a plan to bolster Kyiv's stockpile by selling American weapons to NATO allies who would in turn send arms to Kyiv.

+Merz signaled that those plans are still a work in progress, saying it might take “days, perhaps weeks” before weapons reach Ukraine.

+He said that “above all, we need clarity on how weapons systems that are given up from the European side will be replaced by the U.S.”

-The leaders announced that German defense startup Stark, which makes drones for Ukraine, will open a factory in England.
-They are also expected to agree to jointly produce defense exports such as Boxer armored vehicles and Typhoon jets, and to develop a deep precision strike missile in the next decade.
+During the trip the leaders announced that German defense startup Stark, which makes drones for Ukraine, will open a factory in England.
+They also agreed to jointly produce defense exports such as Boxer armored vehicles and Typhoon jets, and to develop a deep precision strike missile in the next decade.

-One key pledge was a commitment to boost investment and strengthen law-enforcement cooperation against criminal people-smuggling gangs using the English Channel.

-Starmer has made it a priority of his center-left Labour Party to curb the smuggling gangs.
-About 37,000 people were detected crossing the English Channel from France in small boats in 2024, and more than 20,000 people made the crossing in the first six months of 2025.
-Dozens have died trying to make the crossing.
+Starmer also praised Merz for his help curbing the smuggling gangs that brought 37,000 people across the English Channel from France in small boats in 2024, and more than 22,000 so far in 2025.
+Dozens have died attempting the journey.

 Berlin agreed last year to make facilitating the smuggling of migrants to the U.K. a criminal offence, a move that will give law enforcement more powers to investigate the supply and storage of small boats to be used for the crossings.

-Merz is expected to commit to adopting the law change by the end of the year.
-Starmer said that commitment "is hugely welcome.”
+Merz committed to adopting the law change by the end of the year, a move Starmer said "is hugely welcome.”

 Starmer has worked to improve relations with Britain’s neighbors, strained by the U.K.’s acrimonious departure from the European Union in 2020.
 He has sought to rebuild ties strained by years of ill-tempered wrangling over Brexit terms, and worked to reduce trade barriers and to strengthen defense cooperation.